 Metamorphic rocks are formed when existing rocks experience changes in pressure and/or temperature that cause their transformation.

 All three types of rocks are used as building stones: Granite (igneous), Travertine (sedimentary) and marble (metamorphic) are some common examples.

 The Sonic Earth Foundation project

-The Sonic Earth Foundation It’s a project aiming to create an archive collecting the ‘sonic’ languages extracted by geological materials.
+The Sonic Earth Foundation is a project aiming to create an archive collecting the ‘sonic’ languages extracted by geological materials.
 The mission is to create a series of digital box sets, with each set focusing on a variety of materials in each of the Igneous, metamorphic and sedimentary categories.
-Charles with his work is introducing a new revolutionary process in how geological sound can be extracted, synthesised and experienced.
+Charles’s work is introducing a new revolutionary process in how geological sound can be extracted, synthesised and experienced.
 An example of sound extracted from a rock can be found below.